Corporate Governance Statement

 Each member of the Supervisory Board should ensure that he or she has sufficient time to perform his or her duties.
 When assuming further mandates, the members of the Supervisory Board should observe the statutory restrictions on the number of mandates that may be held and the recommendations of the Code.

 The shareholder representatives on the Supervisory Board should include an adequate number of independent members.
 The Supervisory Board assumes that this is the case if more than half of the shareholder representatives are independent.
-The Supervisory Board determines independence in accordance with the criteria set out in the Code.
-Moreover, no more than two former members of the Management Board should hold seats on the Supervisory Board.
-Persons who hold a management or advisory function for major competitors of Koenig & Bauer AG should be excluded from the Supervisory Board.
+The Supervisory Board assesses independence in accordance with the criteria set out in the German Corporate Governance Code.
+Moreover, no more than two former members of the Executive Board should hold seats on the Supervisory Board.
+Persons who hold a management or advisory role for major competitors of Koenig & Bauer AG should be excluded from the Supervisory Board.

 In addition, the shareholder representatives on the Supervisory Board have decided that, on the part of the shareholder representatives,